Roberto Alomar: Sexual misconduct allegation

 On April 30, 2021, Alomar was fired from both the Blue Jays and MLB amid reports that MLB was investigating a claim from a female Blue Jays staffer that Alomar had sexually harassed her in 2014.
 According to The Sports Network, the staffer was preparing to sue Alomar, the Blue Jays, and MLB.
 Later on April 30, Manfred announced that following an investigation into that allegation that had taken several months, Alomar had been placed on MLB's ineligible list.
 At the same time, the Blue Jays severed all ties with Alomar, removing his name from the "Level of Excellence" at the Rogers Centre, taking down his Hall of Fame banner and returning his #12 jersey to circulation.
 However, he remains enshrined in the Hall of Fame.
 Alomar's number was officially unretired August 1, 2023 when newly acquired pitcher Jordan Hicks donned number 12 and entered the game for the Blue Jays in the ninth inning.

 After the actions taken by MLB and the Blue Jays, the complainant declined to pursue further legal action.

+Alomar addressed the allegations in a 2026 interview with the Toronto Sun, stating "I know I haven’t done anything wrong. (...)
+I asked my lawyer, what did they have on me?
+He said they believed her story more than they believed yours.
+That was what it came down to."